Pennsylvania Furnace Mansion

-Pennsylvania Furnace Mansion, also known as the Lyon Mansion, is a historic home located at Franklin Township in Huntingdon County, Pennsylvania.
-It was built in 1834, and is a 2 1/2- to 4-story, "L"-shaped limestone dwelling in the Federal style.
+The Pennsylvania Furnace Mansion, also known as the Lyon Mansion, is an historic, American home that is located in Franklin Township in Huntingdon County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.

+History and architectural features

+Built in 1834 as the ironmaster's mansion at Pennsylvania Furnace, this historic structure is a 2 1/2- to 4-story, L-shaped, limestone dwelling that was designed in the Federal style.
 The 3 1/2-story front facade features a center entrance framed by a transom and sidelights.
 Also located on the property is a contributing privy.
-The house was built as the ironmaster's mansion at Pennsylvania Furnace.

 It was listed on the National Register of Historic Places in 1990.